Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - In five home games this season, Carolina has gone over the total once.

-- Washington is 1-3 overall, with just one win against the spread, on the road.

-- This season, in four away games, Washington has hit the over twice.
+- In four road games this season, Washington has hit the over twice.

 Powered by Data Skrive.